-Selection of Samma’s upcoming and recent solo exhibitions include: upcoming solo exhibition curated by Eugenio Viola, Nomas Foundation, Rome (2017–2018); "Dialogue.
-Mare Vint and Jaanus Samma", curated by Anu Allas, Kumu Art Museum, Tallinn (2017–2018); "Divider", Temnikova & Kasela Gallery, Tallinn (2017); “Three Works at a Canteen”, ex-canteen factory Kalibr, Minsk (2016); “Not Suitable For Work.
-A Chairman’s Tale”, curated by Eugenio Viola, Museum of Occupations, Tallinn (2016); "NSFW.
-A Chairman’s Tale", curated by Eugenio Viola, Estonian pavillion at the 56th Venice Biennale, Italy (2015); “Unrest", Gotlands Konstmuseum, Gotland (2015); "The Hair Sucks Sweater Shop", Tallinn Art Hall Gallery, Tallinn (2014); and "Chairman.
+Samma’s upcoming and recent solo exhibitions include „Outhouse by the Church”, curated by Eugenio Viola, Nomas Foundation, Rome (2018); "Sõnumid – Viestejä", The Aine Art Museum, Tornio, Finland (2018); "Dialogue.
+Mare Vint and Jaanus Samma", Kumu Art Museum, Tallinn (2017–2018); "Divider", Temnikova & Kasela Gallery, Tallinn (2017); “Three Works at a Canteen”, ex-canteen factory Kalibr, Minsk (2016); “Not Suitable For Work.
+A Chairman’s Tale”, curated by Eugenio Viola, Museum of Occupations, Tallinn (2016); “Unrest", Gotlands Konstmuseum, Gotland (2015); "The Hair Sucks Sweater Shop", Tallinn Art Hall Gallery, Tallinn (2014); and "Chairman.
 The Opera", Kunstraum B, Kiel (2013).

-Selection of his recent group exhibitions include: "Queerly Classed", curated by Yevgeniy Fiks and Olga Kopenkina, Franklin Street Works, Connecticut (2017); "Sculpture Quadrennial", Riga (2016); “Masters Peasants Peasants Masters”, BWA Sokól, Nowy Sacz, Poland (2016); “Kunstnerbøger – Vildt Voksende”, Den Frie Centre of Contemporary Art, Copenhagen (2016); XX Mänttä Art Festival, Finland (2015); “Is This the Museum That We Wanted?”, Tartu Art Museum, Tartu (2014); “Afterlives of Gardens”, Kumu Art Museum, Tallinn (2013); “Corporal Punishment”, Contemporary Art Museum of Estonia, Tallinn (2012); “Untold Stories”, Tallinn Art Hall, Tallinn (2011); “Luleå Art Biennial”, Sweden (2009); and “Exposition d´Art Contemporain Balte”, Cité Internationale des Arts, Paris (2008).
+His works have been featured in group exhibitions including “There and Back Again.
+Contemporary art from the Baltic Sea region”, Kiasma, Helsinki (2018-2019); “The State is not a Work of Art”, curated by Katerina Gregos, Tallinn Art Hall (2018); "Queerly Classed", curated by Yevgeniy Fiks and Olga Kopenkina, Franklin Street Works, Connecticut (2017); "Sculpture Quadrennial", Riga (2016); “Masters Peasants Peasants Masters”, BWA Sokól, Nowy Sacz, Poland (2016); “Kunstnerbøger – Vildt Voksende”, Den Frie Centre of Contemporary Art, Copenhagen (2016); XX Mänttä Art Festival, Finland (2015); “Is This the Museum That We Wanted?”, Tartu Art Museum, Tartu (2014); “Afterlives of Gardens”, Kumu Art Museum, Tallinn (2013); “Corporal Punishment”, Contemporary Art Museum of Estonia, Tallinn (2012); “Untold Stories”, Tallinn Art Hall, Tallinn (2011); “Luleå Art Biennial”, Sweden (2009); and “Exposition d´Art Contemporain Balte”, Cité Internationale des Arts, Paris (2008).